-The vast majority of casualties, some 80 percent, involved civilians.
-Among those civilians, 43 percent were children, ICBL and Geneva-based Cluster Munition Coalition, or CMC, said in a joint statement.
+The vast majority of casualties, some 80%, involved civilians.
+Among those civilians, 43% were children, ICBL and Geneva-based Cluster Munition Coalition, or CMC, said in a joint statement.

 The advocacy groups work to implement the 1999 Mine Ban Treaty, which 164 nations have joined.
 The treaty prohibits the use, stockpiling, production and transfer of anti-personnel mines, and it also applies to victim assistance and mine clearance.